Absolute-Solar/SDK/README.md

-# SDK
+# CryptoSun SDK
-Client library for dApps to interact with program library
+Client library and examples for dApps to interact with the CryptoSun program library.
+Application development on Solana blockchain etc.

+# Dependencies